Fact #1: Yoga is not about religious chants, walking in a trance, or sitting in a lotus position and going “OM”.

 the life span.
 This means that, if the current average length of a single breath is 15 seconds (at a suggested

-inhale/exhale ratio of 1:2), doubling the length of each breath may in fact help double our life span.
+inhale/exhale ratio of 1:2), in theory, doubling length of each breath may actually help double our life span.